moosessander-collab/azure-learn-labs/modules/Module2-VM/labnotes.md

 --generate-ssh-keys
 ```
 With that out of the way I could move on and install Nginx (for the result see 4.png) *P.S I do apologize for the 4.png if it looks confusing at first, Azures CLI is clunky at times*

+Task 3: Install Nginx
+Once I had my VM created I needed to use Custom script extension to install Nginx.
+For that we needed to run ``` az vm extension set``` command to configure Nginx to my VM